 A few weeks ago I took on a marketing role with EMS Cognito and decided the best way to understand what we do is to spend time with our consultants working with customers.
 The opportunity of a trip to Bulgaria comes up and I take it.
 I have no experience of Lean manufacturing consultancy and until recently I thought lean was something people go on a diet to achieve!
-Actually I can now see that lean manufacturing isn’t that different to losing weight.
-Both methods of getting and maintaining lean are a lifestyle not just something to be followed for a few months and then reverting to the old ways.
+Actually, I can now see that lean manufacturing isn’t that different from losing weight.
+Both methods of getting and maintaining lean are a lifestyle, not just something to be followed for a few months and then reverting to the old ways.
 Finding out about Lean Manufacturing is interesting!

 EMS Cognito has been working with Montupet on their lean journey.
 Montupet, a French-owned industrial group specialising in the design and production of complex cast aluminium parts for the automotive industry, wanted a Kaizen Workshop for one of their Production lines and EMS Cognito consultant Matt Gilson went to help them.

 What is Kaizen?

 I discovered Kaizen is a Japanese term meaning “change for the better”.
 Kaizen events are short duration improvement projects with a specific aim for improvement; typically they are week-long events led by a facilitator.